notreux/UpsideEngine/docs/tutorials/plugin-guide/FirstSteps.md

-In this page, you will learn how to manage scenes and create objects for your 2D game projects with the graphic interface of upside engine.
+On this page, you will learn how to manage scenes and create objects for your 2D game projects with the graphic interface of upside engine.

 ![](../../assets/upsideenginebar.png)